themofaithful/NetflixDataAnalysisSQL/README.md

 ## Processes and Stages of Dataset Importation

-Step 1: Download the dataset from: [Netflix Dataset](https://greaterheight.tech/NetflixContent.csv)
+Step 1: Download the dataset after requesting it in the email.

-Step 2: Open the NetflixContent.csv file and explore it to determine the column names.
+Step 2: Open the file and explore it to determine the column names.

+**Note:** The file headings should align with the column headings in your SQL Server after executing the code in the next step.

 Step 3: Execute the SQL code below:
 ```sql